This is a fairly complete guide, for an issue that “should be simple”.

 This does not mean that cold does not help reduce pain.
 The problem is that by reducing the pain we could also be extending the recovery process, which makes the pain last longer…

-HOW COLD DAMAGES
+HOW COLD MIGHT DAMAGE

 I know, it’s hard to believe, especially since most professionals still prescribe ice.

-This means that even taking anti-inflammatory drugs, although sometimes necessary to “survive” the pain, could also delay the healing process.
+This means that even taking anti-inflammatory drugs, although sometimes necessary to “survive” through the pain, could also delay the healing process.
 There are theories that ice could reverse the lymph flow in a way that would worsen your injury.

 In addition, delaying the healing process involves a greater risk of re-damaging tissue.